wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 more ex_2.csv
 ```

 You should notice that the data is the same, however the column names are different.
-With this in mind, create a mapping template file for the `ex_3.csv` file, deleting the redundant elements, and changinge the `"value"` item to correctly correspond to each column in `ex_3.csv`.
+With this in mind, create a mapping template file for the `ex_3.csv` file, deleting the redundant elements, and changing the `"value"` item to correctly correspond to each column in `ex_3.csv`.
 ```bash
 my-mapping-ex_3.json
 ```